 Denver residential internet coverage

-Two of the major internet providers in Denver are CenturyLink and Xfinity, and these two cover most of the city and surrounding areas.
+Two of the biggest internet providers in Denver are CenturyLink and Xfinity, and these two cover most of the city and surrounding areas.
 There are also several smaller providers that offer more localized service.

 CenturyLink offers expansive coverage for the Denver area, from the Rocky Mountain Metropolitan Airport to the Centennial Airport.
 Some parts of the city have access to CenturyLink’s fast fiber connection, including Washington Park.
 The rest of the city gets affordable CenturyLink DSL service.
 Heads up: CenturyLink offers speeds up to 1,000 Mbps in the fiber service areas.